 At these places, you can take in the delights such as Lake Tana (source of the Blue Nile) with the painted 14th-century monastery of Ura Kidane Mehret and the Blue Nile Falls.
 Next is Gondar and the Royal Palace enclosure from the 17th Century, Emperor Fasilidas’ pool and the beautiful church of Gebre Birhan Selassie saved from Muslim invaders, it is said, by a swarm of bees.

 After the trek, the tour hopscotches to Axum the capital of a huge empire from maybe 1000 BC to 700 AD.
 It is famous for appearing as the home of the Queen of Sheba and for its burial chambers beneath towering carved Stele stones.

-Here, for a contrast to Gondar, is the Queen of Sheba's Pool and several churches including the 17th century St. Mary of Zion, which claimed to contain the original Ark of the Covenant.
+Here, for contrast to Gondar, is the Queen of Sheba's Pool and several churches including the 17th century St. Mary of Zion, which claimed to contain the original Ark of the Covenant.
 Reportedly, the Ark was moved to the more modern Chapel of the Tablet next door because a 'divine heat' from the Tablets had cracked the stones in St. Mary's.
-None of the history can be verified and you cannot see the Ark, which leaves tourists a bit bewildered and sceptical.
+None of the histories can be verified and you cannot see the Ark, which leaves tourists a bit bewildered and skeptical.

 Home of the lost ark in Axum.
 Photo: John Millen.

 The Lalibela Cross is thought to be over 900 years old and is made of pure gold.
 Photo: John Millen.